Light Backpacking

 Maxit Beanie

-This is what professional football players wear under their helmets for games in Green Bay in December---very thin, very light, lots of warmth.
+This is what professional football players wear under their helmets for games in Green Bay in December—very thin, very light, lots of warmth.
 I always have one in my pocket along with the Duckbill (which it goes comfortably under) and am ready for anything hatwise (except rain, where an OR Snoqualmie Sombrero does best, or the Golite umbrella)

 Maxit Beanie

-Stretching Inc.
+Available from Stretching Inc.

-or from Amazon
+Or $19 from Amazon

 *